 - Prove you have a disability, medical condition, sensory impairment, mental health condition, or specific learning difficulty which affects your ability to study.

 The Access To Work Scheme

 This scheme is funded by the government and in layman’s terms, is the employees equivalent to the DSA.
-Created specifically to help disabled people get back into or be better supported in their job, it is an amazing programme.
+It is an amazing programme created specifically to help disabled people get back into or be better supported in their jobs.